We empower all students to create their bold ideas through collaborative coding sessions.

-Bold Idea's programs seek to develop computer science and 21st century skills in students, while tracking growth over time for program participants.
+Bold Idea's programs seek to develop computer science and 21st century skills in students, while tracking growth over time.

 Computer science is the art of blending human ideas and digital tools to increase problem-solving power.
 It is much more than just coding.
 This foundational 21st century subject includes algorithms, abstraction, data, the Internet, global impact and creativity.

 21st century skills are abilities, habits and mindsets that students need to develop in order to succeed in the information age.
 Students need to think deeply about issues, solve problems creatively, work in teams, understand and present messages effectively, and deal with a flood of information.
 Often labeled the 4 Cs, the 21st century skills that Bold Idea programs support are Critical Thinking, Creativity, Collaboration, and Communication.